 Whitening May be Harmful to Biofilm Build-up on Restored Teeth

-A new study has revealed that whitening may prevent biofilm buildup on restored teeth.
-Restorations bleached with 35% hydrogen peroxide and 15% carbamide peroxide had significantly lower levels of biofilm than those left untreated.
+A new study has revealed that whitening may prevent biofilm build-up on restored teeth.
+Restorations bleached with 35% hydrogen peroxide and 15% carbamide peroxide had significantly lower biofilm levels than those left untreated.
 Researchers from Iran studied whether whitening affects biofilm formation and surface roughness of these materials.

 What They Found…

-“Knowledge about the effect of bleaching on behavior of composite resins is important to find a suitable composite resin for restoration of teeth undergoing bleaching,”
+“Knowledge about the effect of bleaching on the behavior of composite resins is important to find a suitable composite resin for the restoration of teeth undergoing bleaching,”

 Mahmoud further went on to say: